 Learn About the RDSP this month!

 The Registered Disability Savings Plan has been available to Canadians with a disability for several years now and yet many have not taken advantage of this excellent program.
 The NSDRC regularly hosts workshops about the RDSP and now you can learn about the RDSP, calculate its benefit, and download the application guide on the Planned Lifetime Advocacy Network (PLAN) website.
-You may even be eligible to receive $150 Free when you open your RDSP.
 Please check out the website - many who think they are not eligible actually are.
+You can also check out this RDSP, Grants & Bonds Presentation from the Government of Canada (pdf)

 The Federal Government Wants to Hear from YOU on Accessibility: